01 of 09

 Starting a Lark's Head Knot

 If the object you are tying the knot on has a front or back, decide which side of the knot you like best.
-If you like the first picture as the front, turn the item to the back side is facing you before following these instructions.
+If you like the first picture as the front, turn the item so the backside is facing you before following these instructions.

 Slip the folded end behind or beneath the place where the knot will be tied.
-I am tying the knot around a shell buckle, so I slide the cord underneath the top of the buckle.Continue to 4 of 9 below.
+The images show the knot being tied around a shell buckle, so in this example, you would slide the cord underneath the top of the buckle.Continue to 4 of 9 below.

 04 of 09